Table of Contents

 After many searches to control and manifest his lust, he ended up marrying his doctor’s daughter Valeria, who was 16 years old, but after four years, she grew 20, and a charm and sheen were lost.
 The girl soon ran with a Russian taxi driver.
 Humbert was sad but more than sorry he was amused because now he was free to hit someone else.

 Now Humbert moved to New England and started to live with Mr. Macboose.
 He had a daughter of minor age as Humbert wanted, but Mr. Macboose’s house went on fire, and he couldn’t stay with them.
 He then moved to Mrs. Charlotte’s house and started living on rent.
 Mrs. Charlotte had a beautiful little daughter.
-Her name was Dolorous but was fondly called by a nickname Lolita.
+Her name was Dolorous but was fondly called by the nickname Lolita.
 She was 12 years old.
 When Humbert looked at Lolita, he was astonished.
 He thought Anabelle was reborn as Lolita.

 Humbert had grown lunatic in the lust of Lolita.
 He would coax her and seduce her.
-Humbert used to slip his hands-on Lolita’s thighs, enjoying her delicate skin.
+Humbert used to slip his hands on Lolita’s thighs, enjoying her delicate skin.
 He would run his hands over his bosoms, enjoying the early flesh of teenagers.
 Humbert’s intention had grown wild.
 Humbert married Mrs. Charlotte to stay close with Lolita, but sooner Charlotte sent Lolita to a summer camp to spend time with Humbert.

-Humbert used to write all his experiences with Lolita in his diary.
+Humbert used to write about all his experiences with Lolita in his diary.
 It was full of obscenity, abruptly.
 Mrs.Charlotte found it and started screaming, Monster!
 Monster!
 She ran on the streets and met with an accident.
 Humbert took advantage of the moment and called Lolita back.
 He then took Lolita to the highway hotel, where he gave Lolita sleeping pills and tried to rape her.
 Lolita gained back consciousness, and they had consensual intimacy.

 Humbert introduced the fire in his loins into Lolita’s body.
 They kissed, hugged, and the pious bond of a dad and daughter turned sinful.
 Today Humbert was contented.
 For the next two years, they kept roaming.
 They had copulated nearly in every hotel of New England.
 They had performed intimacy in the jungle, where the rattling dry leaves fell on the ground, so was Lolita’s moan, her pain in enjoyment.
 She got accustomed to sooner they were caught up by two cops, but Lolita didn’t say a word.

 Lolita now used Humbert; she knew she was his greatest weakness.
-Lolita would ask for commodity and attires in return for copulation.
+Lolita would ask for commodities and attires in return for copulation.
 Later she was admitted into a girls school, but Humbert always feared Lolita disclosing about her relationship.
 He dislikes and felt jealous and frustrated when Lolita would chat with other boys.
 A few days later, Lolita was sick.
 Humbert took her to the hospital.
 Humbert noticed his car is being followed by a red car.
 Lolita was sooner discharged and moved away with a stranger.

 Who was the stranger?
 Where is Lolita?
 Will Humbert will be able to meet Lolita?
 To Know, read the most acclaimed and banned book, Lolita.